Our Response to Climate Change Risks and Opportunities (TCFD)

 In setting these targets, we considered multiple scenarios, including those that align with the 1.5°C target in the Paris Agreement.

-For information on our results of reduction in CO2 emissions, see Prevention of Global Warming.
+For information on our results for reduction in greenhouse gas emissions, see Prevention of Global Warming.

-Roadmap for the Reduction of Greenhouse Gas Emissions of Society
+Roadmap for the Reduction of Downstream Greenhouse Gas Emissions from Sold Products